Fatrald/EcoTronik/cloud_computing/README.md

 /elektronik/:id |GET | None | Give the response about elektronik use id elektronik|

 ## How to Deploy API Backend using App Engine (GCP)
-1. Push the Backend API that you have created into your GitHub repository
+1. Push the Backend API that you have created into your GitHub repository.
-2. Clone the GitHub repository which contains your Backend API in the terminal with the statement `git clone <your repository link>` then click enter
+2. Clone the GitHub repository which contains your Backend API in the terminal with the statement `git clone <your repository link>` then click enter.
-3. Affter success, run the `gcloud app deploy` statement to start the deployment process
+3. Affter success, run the `gcloud app deploy` statement to start the deployment process.
-4. After the deployment process is complete, you can run the `gcloud app browse` statement to get the link from your deployment results earlier
+4. After the deployment process is complete, you can run the `gcloud app browse` statement to get the link from your deployment results earlier.

+## How to Deploy Datasets and Model with flask using Cloud Run and Cloud Storage (GCP)
+1. Upload the datasets that you have created into Google Cloud Storage (Bucket).
+2. Create Flask API and deployed it on Google Cloud run.
+3. Upload the model using Docker File into Container Registery .
+4. Deployed it in Cloud Run, Create service and fill all of the conditions and adjust the port with the port in the docker file.